C-Sto/recursebuster/README.md

         Additional headers to include with request.
 Supply as key:value.
 Can specify multiple - eg '-headers X-Forwarded-For:127.0.01 -headers X-ATT-DeviceId:XXXXX'
   -https
         Use HTTPS instead of HTTP.
+  -iL string
-  -k    Ignore SSL check
+        File to use as an input list of URL's to start from -k    Ignore SSL check
   -len
         Show, and write the length of the response